nerdfiles/The-Moral-Observer/readme.markdown

 ##§ License

-The "license" for This Book can be found in its [LICENSE](https://github.com/nerdfiles/The-Moral-Observer/blob/master/LICENSE) page.
+The "license" for This Book can be found on its [LICENSE](https://github.com/nerdfiles/The-Moral-Observer/blob/master/LICENSE) Page.